vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bonazzoli, Giorgio

-1983 Composition, transmission and recitation of the Purān. as (A Few Remarks). in: Purān. a XXV No. 2 (1983), 254–80.
+1983 Composition, transmission and recitation of the Purāṇas (A Few Remarks). in: Purāṇa XXV No. 2 (1983), 254–80.

-1984 The Pretakalpa of the Garuḍapurān. a (Adhyāya 5).
+1984 The Pretakalpa of the Garuḍapurāṇa (Adhyāya 5).
 Critically edited by Giorgio Bonazzoli.
 Varanasi.

 Boner, Alice & Sadāśiva Rath Sarmā (eds.) ´